 What you can do

-- Make a list of all medications, as well as any vitamins or supplements, that the mother of the child has been taking.
+- Make a list of all medications, vitamins or supplements that the mother of the child has been taking.

 - Write down questions to ask your doctor.

-Your time with your doctor is limited, so preparing a list of questions helps you make the most of your time together.
+Your time with your doctor is limited, so preparing a list of questions may help you make the most of your time together.
 You might want to ask the following questions: